Adaptive Multi-Subspace Representation Steering for Attribute Alignment in Large Language Models

 To address the poor composability of multiple steering directions, we introduce \textbf{Multi-Subspace Representation Steering (MSRS)}, a novel framework that enhances multi-attribute steering through subspace representation fine-tuning, as illustrated in Figure~\ref{fig:figure2}.
 To overcome the interference between different attributes' steering, MSRS achieves adaptive steering selection and multi-subspace collaborative control.
 Specifically, to reduce interference among attribute-specific directions, MSRS allocates orthogonal subspaces to each attribute, isolating their effects within the representation space.
 To further tailor subspace capacity to each attribute's expressive needs, we perform SVD on the attribute-specific activation differences and use leading singular vectors to guide adaptive steering subspace allocation.
 Finally, MSRS combines attribute-specific subspaces for unique steering directions with an attribute-shared subspace for common steering directions, and learns a dynamic weighting function to compose attribute-specific and shared subspaces efficiently.
-Furthermore, during inference time, MSRS introduces a dynamic token selection mechanism that identifies and steers the most semantically relevant tokens, enabling token-level intervention and outperforming traditional fixed-position steering approaches.